 What do you think of when you hear the phrase ‘side hustle’?
 Perhaps you think about selling lemonade to your friends as a child.
 Perhaps you think about the app idea you’ve always wanted to pursue.
 Perhaps you think about that super successful business you swear you came up with first.

 Starting a side hustle can be daunting, but there’s a wealth of information out there to help you get going.
-From podcasts, to self help books, blogs – the internet is full of information and advice around how to turn your side hustle into a lucrative business, so get savvy (after reading this article), by doing some research.
-Some of our favourites include, the book ‘How to have a happy hustle’ by Bec Evans and the ‘Side hustle school’ podcast.
+From podcasts to self-help books, blogs – the internet is full of information and advice around how to turn your side hustle into a lucrative business, so get savvy (after reading this article), by doing some research.
+Some of our favourites include ‘How to have a happy hustle’ by Bec Evans and the ‘Side hustle school’ podcast.

 Running a small business alongside everything else takes time and energy, so it’s important to plan your side hustle around you.
 Starting a side hustle means you can be your own boss, so make the most of it, and avoid setting yourself an unrealistic time scale.
 Online management tools like trello or Monday can help when planning out next steps and deadlines.